lrskjr/Lighting-in-French-Literature/README.md

-# Lighting in French Literature
+# Lighting Technology in Paris in French Literature

 For more information about this repository please contact Lars Kjær, lakj@kb.dk or Joanna Beaufoy joanna.beaufoy@hum.ku.dk